jnduli/blog_jnduli.co.ke/content/drafts/python_generators.rst

     even_numbers = (n for n in range(0, 50, 2))

-Generators use lazy loading, which means that a value is generated only when it's needed.
+Generators are lazy loading, which means that a value is generated only when it's needed.
 This can best be observed in the even_numbers function above.
 It is used as shown below: